Cohomological Hall algebras for Higgs torsion sheaves, moduli of triples and sheaves on surfaces: Torsion-free sheaves on

-\begin{lm} The map $\psi_h$ is surjective if and only if the triple $(\cal E,\alpha,\theta)$ is stable. \end{lm} \begin{proof} In order to simplify the notation, we will omit the subscript and write $\psi=\psi_h$ throughout the proof.
-It's easy to see that $\psi$ is adjoint to
+\begin{lm} The map $\xi'_h$ is surjective if and only if the triple $(\cal E,\alpha,\theta)$ is stable. \end{lm} \begin{proof} By abuse of notation, we will write $\xi=\xi'_h\otimes\omega$ throughout the proof, and study surjectivity of $\xi$.
+Thanks to Lemma~\ref{adjuct}, $\xi$ is adjoint to